COMPETITIVE GOVERNANCE

 The DFP Sector has Original-Authority at the Sector Board level.

-The DFP Sector Board must meet and approve or reject military force outside of American borders within 48 hours of a qualifying military engagement or threat.
+The DFP Sector Board must meet within 48 hours of a qualifying military engagement or threat to decide whether to approve or reject the use of military force outside American borders.

-A 70% vote of the DFP Sector Board is required to make a treaty; a treaty requires two votes, 6 months apart; a treaty may not be made for more than a ten-year period beginning the date of the second approval vote; a 60% vote of the DFP Sector Board is required to repeal a treaty.
+A 70% vote of the DFP Sector Board is required to make a treaty; a treaty requires two votes, 6 months apart; a treaty may not be made for more than a ten-year period beginning on the date of the second approval vote; a 60% vote of the DFP Sector Board is required to repeal a treaty.

 Sector 7.
 The Commander in Chief (CIC) Sector